 If not water, then what?

-Of course the restrictions put a dent in water sales, but beyond that, the bottlers say the rules are "misguided."
-Park visitors who don't bring their own reusable water containers may be forced to buy sugary sodas and other drinks instead of water.
+Of course the restrictions put a dent in water sales, but beyond that, there was a health price to pay: Park visitors who don't bring their own reusable water containers may be forced to buy sugary sodas and other drinks instead of water.

 Jarvis acknowledged that possibility when he sent his memo.

 "It eliminates the healthiest choice for bottled drinks, leaving sugary drinks as a primary alternative," he wrote.